cyber-rover-ion/mobile_destroyer/README.md

 ## 🌃 Overview

-PROJECT_NAME is a next-generation cyberpunk-inspired project designed to push the boundaries of innovation and automation.
+mobile destroyer is a next-generation cyberpunk-inspired project designed to push the boundaries of innovation and automation.

 Built with performance, simplicity, and scalability in mind.